nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 ---
 ### 3.2 Working with Stock Types
 Stock Types are the main categories of the inventory, and each Stock Type stores multiple Stocks.
 For example, your inventory may have Stock Types such as Resistors, Tools or Wires.
 You are required to add your Stock Types to the inventory before Stocks can be added.
-By default, Eggventory comes with an Uncategorised Stock Type, where Stocks not assigned to a specified Stock Typee added.
+By default, Eggventory comes with an Uncategorised Stock Type, where Stocks not assigned to a specified Stock Type are added.

 Note: Stock Type names are not allowed to have spaces in them.